Learn what civil law is, what torts are, and what parents’ liability is in Virginia, and about contracts and who can make them in Virginia.

 In practice, because a minor is not old enough to enter into a legally binding contract, most businesses will not make a contract with a minor without the parent or other responsible adult “cosigning” the agreement.
 The cosigner becomes responsible for the contract.
 Businesses may have additional requirements, such as having to prove employment and income.

 There are a few circumstances under which the law recognizes a person less than 18 years of age as an adult and permits his or her signing certain contracts.
 These include persons in the armed services, persons who are married, and those who have been “emancipated” by the court.
-“Emancipation” is a court procedure that frees a minor from parental control.
-(Code of Virginia, § 16.1-331).
+“Emancipation” is a court procedure that frees a minor at least 16 years of age from parental control.
+(Code of Virginia § 16.1-331)

 Although some persons less than 18 years old may be recognized as legal adults, businesses often establish other requirements such as having a good credit history or requiring a cosigner.